LucasVerasAquino/Validation-Form/README.md

 This project was the first time I actually got my hands dirty, putting together HTML, CSS and Javascript.
 Integrating these three and seeing your page flow is wonderful!
 In this project I learned to manipulate the DOM, what it is and how to use Shadow DOM, responsiveness through Flexbox and breakpoints to meet the needs of different devices.
 I can say that, without a doubt, what held me most in this project was manipulating the Shadow DOM and envisioning all the possibilities it opens up, making user interaction with the application something dynamic.

-I want to show you the function I used to validate the inputs, as it was the culprit for hours of abstraction and it helped me improve my logic and understand that solving problems is much more about thinking about the step by step I need to follow to solve it than that code itself.But it also helped me to understand that knowing features, methods and possibilities that the language proposes are of great importance for the construction of a clean, scalable and maintainable code, also understanding that this domain only comes with practice and commitment.The function follows below:
+I want to show you the function I used to validate the inputs, as it was the culprit for hours of abstraction and it helped me improve my logic and understand that solving code problems is much more about thinking about the step by step to solve it than that code itself.
+But it also helped me to understand that knowing features, methods and possibilities that the language proposes are of great importance for the construction of a clean, scalable and maintainable code, also understanding that the mastery of these things only comes with practice and commitment.
+The function follows below:

 ```js
 function checkInputs(){